-For the first time, in partnership with the New York City Mayor’s Office of Sustainability and the NYU Center for Urban Science and Progress, we’ve combined the New York City building benchmarking data with building auditing data that reveal the systems, fuel types and materials used in thousands of NYC buildings.
+In partnership with the New York City Mayor’s Office of Sustainability and the NYU Center for Urban Science and Progress, we’ve combined the New York City building benchmarking data with building auditing data that reveal the systems, fuel types and materials used in thousands of NYC buildings.

-Collected under Local Laws 84 and 87, this data shows not only the amount of energy and water used by our buildings, but how they’re using it.
+Collected under Local Laws 84 and 87, this data shows not only the amount of energy and water used by our buildings, but also how they’re using it.
 It is only by knowing this information that we can uncover how to use less.